Emerge-AI/project-revado/README.md

 If you encounter a "No module named 'backend'" error when running `python -m main` from the backend directory, use the provided `run_server.sh` script instead, which sets up the correct Python path.

 For more detailed logs and debugging, check the server console output where errors and debug messages are printed.

+### API Health Check Logs

+The API health check script generates detailed JSON log files (e.g., `api_health_check_20250319_020053.json`) containing the results of all tests.
+These logs are automatically ignored by git (via .gitignore) to avoid cluttering the repository.